 Supplemental examinations shall be accorded the same weight as the original final examination in the computation of the student's final grade.
-However, College regulations may affect how grades based on supplemental examinations are calculated.
+However, college regulations may affect how grades based on supplemental examinations are calculated.

-Instructors must provide supplemental examinations to the Registrar at least five business days prior to the start of the supplemental examination period.
+Instructors must provide supplemental examinations to the registrar at least five business days prior to the start of the supplemental examination period.

-Exceptions:
+Exceptions

-The Registrar may arrange for supplemental and special supplemental examinations to be written at centres other than Saskatoon.
+The registrar may arrange for supplemental and special supplemental examinations to be written at centres other than Saskatoon.

-Appeal:
+Appeal

-A student is entitled to a Informal Consultation on a supplemental or special supplemental examination.
+A student is entitled to an Informal Consultation on a supplemental or special supplemental examination.
 A Formal Reassessment (re-read) will be granted upon receipt of the appropriate application.
 For more information about Informal Consultations and Formal Reassessments including deadlines, please see University Council policy on Student Appeals of Evaluation, Grading and Academic Standing and the Procedures for Student Appeals in Academic Matters.

-8.7 Aegrotat standing:
+8.8 Aegrotat standing

-In exceptional circumstances, in consultation with the Registrar, a student may be offered aegrotat standing (AEG) in lieu of writing the deferred or special deferred final examination, or in lieu of a final grade.
+In exceptional circumstances, in consultation with the registrar, a student may be offered Aegrotat Standing (AEG) in lieu of writing the deferred or special deferred final examination, or in lieu of a final grade.

-Aegrotat standing can be considered provided the student has obtained a grade of at least 65 percent in term work in the class(es) in question (where such assessment is possible); or, if there is no means of assessing term work, the student's overall academic performance has otherwise been satisfactory; the instructor of the class, along with the Department Head, or Dean in a non-departmentalized College, recommends offering Aegrotat standing, and the student's College approves the award.
+Aegrotat standing can be considered provided the student has obtained a grade of at least 65 percent in term work in the class(es) in question (where such assessment is possible); or, if there is no means of assessing term work, the student's overall academic performance has otherwise been satisfactory; the instructor of the class, along with the department head, or dean in a non-departmentalized college, recommends offering Aegrotat standing, and the student's college approves the award.

-8.8 Special accommodation for disability, pregnancy, religious, and other reasons:
+8.9 Special accommodation for disability, pregnancy, religious, and other reasons a.

-a.
 Students registered with Disability Services for Students may be granted special accommodation with regard to attendance, availability of study materials, and assessment requirements (including mid-term and final examinations) as per the Academic Accommodation and Access for Students with Disabilities policy.